http://invisible-island.net/personal/

 My answers (I had two) were both about 10% less than the book's 207/10.
 To check the book, I wrote a program which approximated the integral.
 That told me that the book was probably correct.
 The instructor was unable to show how to do this problem, and took it off the syllabus.

-The instructor for the applied mathematics course suggested a computer project (motivated by Richard Bellman's work, such as this paper).
+The instructor, Mary Wolfe, for the applied mathematics course suggested a computer project (motivated by Richard Bellman's work, such as this paper).
 I spent January 1971 computing inverses of Laplace transforms.

-Mentioning this to one my engineering instructors, he thought that it would be possible to use Bellman's “dynamic programming” technique to compute matrix inverses.
+Mentioning this to Raymond Jefferis (one of my engineering instructors), he thought that it would be possible to use Bellman's “dynamic programming” technique to compute matrix inverses.
 We were not successful.

-A different instructor who shared an office with my advisor saw an opportunity to use the time which I would have spent in the dynamics (of moving bodies) class.
+Richard Swope (a different instructor who shared an office with my advisor) saw an opportunity to use the time which I would have spent in the dynamics (of moving bodies) class.
 I setup some programs to calculate his formulas for bubble formation.
 Not all of that was successful: I reported on one occasion that the calculation had the bubble growing at 1100 times the speed of light.
 This instructor, by the way, asked me why I liked computers so much.
 I said that the computer would do exactly what I told it.
 He responded that his wife did that.

 As a junior, the need for computation changed because the course content was largely based on tables (for thermodynamics and materials science) in combination with specialized algorithms.
 Homework assignments required 5 digits, which was not feasible with a slide rule.
 However, the college had recently acquired a Friden calculator.
 I made an arrangement with another student: I explained how to do these calculations and he performed the calculations on the calculator.